 Olaf RAUH MULTISCAN November 24, 2012 - January 12, 2013

-Nevertheless, Olaf Rauh’s photography is rooted in reality with no evidence of distorded proportions.
+Nevertheless, Olaf Rauh’s photography is rooted in reality with no evidence of distorted proportions.
 The artist demonstrates accurate framing of vertical and horizontal lines, softened by sumptuous curves.
 Alternatively, the treatment of light and color alludes to photorealism as in the manner of John Baeder, with an infinite palette of vivid and sometimes sour tones.
 The artist performs multiple interventions, he scans and rescans just as a painter would add layer upon layer.
-As a result his colors are extremely saturated.
 A particular attention is focused on the decomposition of the spectrum of light, providing a force of contention with the architectural dominance within the contextual environment.
 At times reduced to a subtle reflection, cut sharp, or buried in a substrate, nature attempts to interfere and fights to exist.

 Olaf Rauh in his previous series, has accustomed us to speed and traffic, the almost noisy competition of today's world.
 However in his current photography on exhibit, the element of silence is nothing like a state of oblivion.
 By contrasting places of passage and activity with paradoxical "emptiness", does the photographer present a metaphor for time?
 In the series ‘Multiscan’, Olaf Rauh presents the sublimation of the common area.